 - Dimensions – 8 ft and over

-If you have already learned the basics and starting to stand up on the board.
 Usually, surfers go through the first phase of surfing on a foam board rather quickly.
 Once they are through the first phase – It is reasonable to get a mal or fun board and step down in the size of the surfboard.
-Those boards are about 6-8 feet long, rather wide & round, and will let you do and even try to duck-dive.
-Great step-up.
+Those boards are about 6-8 feet long, rather wide & round, and will let you ride all kinds of waves and even duck-dive under the incoming waves.

-Once you are competent enough and starting to enjoy the sport, many intermediate surfers will find themselves wondering about which surfboard to try next.
+Once you are competent enough about the basics of surfing and starting to enjoy the sport, many intermediate surfers will find themselves wondering about which surfboard to try next.

 Well, it depends on the style of riding you are doing or about to do.
 Many people don’t feel intimidated by the heavy & rumbling waves, and much rather turn to a more laid-back option like having a longboard.
 Also, as you have just become from the beginner surfer background – it is advisable not to get a performance shortboard just yet.
 Instead, you could get the hybrid that lets you ride all sorts of waves.